 Next actions which follow or can be accomplished during the Third semester

-1. During Early Bird Registration, meet with academic advisor to enroll in next semester

-2. Meet with academic advisor or transfer advisor to discuss four-year transfer options.
+- 1. During Early Bird Registration, meet with your academic advisor to enroll in next semester. - 2.
+Meet with your academic advisor or transfer advisor to discuss four-year transfer options. - 3.
+Apply for graduation.